AVO proceedings involving children

 Family law orders and contact with children

-Where it is apparent that there are children of the relationship living in the household of the protected person and/or the defendant, the court should raise the matter with the parties (particularly unrepresented parties) prior to making any order.
+Where children of the relationship are living in the household of the protected person and/or the defendant, the court should raise the matter with the parties (particularly unrepresented parties) before making any order.

-When deciding whether or not to make or vary an AVO, the court is required to consider:
+When deciding whether or not to make or vary a final or interim AVO, the court is required to consider:

-• whether contact between the protected person or between the defendant and any child of either of those persons is relevant to the making or variation of the order, having regard to any relevant parenting order of which the court has been informed (s 42(3)).
+whether contact between the protected person or between the defendant and any child of either of those persons is relevant to the making or variation of the AVO, having regard to any relevant parenting order of which the court has been informed: s 42(3).

-An applicant has a positive duty to inform the court of any existing or pending parenting orders that may directly or indirectly affect a child, and the court is to inform the applicant of this obligation: s 42(1).
+An applicant has a positive duty to inform the court of any relevant existing or pending parenting orders that relate to contact between the protected person, or between the defendant, and any child of either of those persons, and the court is to inform the applicant of this obligation: s 42(1), (5).
 Although a contravention of the section does not invalidate an order or variation (s 42(4)), Part 8.3 PN 2/2012 reinforces these requirements.

 Procedures at hearing

-Proceedings involving children/young persons, or where a child/young person is called as a witness, are to be heard in the absence of the public unless the court otherwise directs: ss 41(2), 41AA.
-“Young person” means a person over 16 years of age but under the age of 18 years: s 41AA(2).
+Proceedings involving children/young persons, or where a child/young person is called as a witness, are to be heard in the absence of the public unless the court otherwise directs: ss 41(2), 41AA(1).
+“Young person” means a person over 16 years of age but under 18 years of age: s 41AA(2).

-Even if the proceedings are open to the public, the court may direct any person, other than a person directly interested in the proceedings, to leave the court during the examination of any witness: s 41(3).
+Even if the proceeding to which s 41 applies are open to the public, the court may direct any person, other than a person directly interested in the proceedings, to leave the court during the examination of any witness: s 41(3).

 Evidence from children